II.c. Accreditation Process: Public Information and Change Notifications

-Every statement regarding a program’s accreditation status must be accurate and complete.
+Every statement regarding a program's accreditation status provided in any venue that provides information to the public regarding the program's accreditation status must be accurate, current, and complete.
 Programs on probation must publicize their probationary status where there is any mention of their accreditation status.
 Programs that provide inaccurate or misleading information concerning their accreditation status, including candidacy, violate the Standards for Accreditation of Graduate Education Programs in Speech-Language Pathology and Audiology.

 If an institution or program misrepresents or distorts any action by the CAA with respect to any aspect of the accreditation process, its accreditation status, the contents of the site visit report, or final CAA accreditation actions or decisions, the CAA will notify the chief executive officer of the institution and the program director, informing them that corrective action must be taken.
 If corrective action is not taken, the CAA will release a public statement that provides correct information and may invoke other sanctions as may be appropriate.